 - Their content must conform to their ToS and DCMA guidelines.

-While there are exceptions made on a case by case basis, the platform generally looks for these attributes before they hand out the Twitch partner title.
-There have also been cases where streamer exceeds these rules and have been denied the partnership.
+While there are exceptions made on a case-by-case basis, the platform generally looks for these attributes before they hand out the Twitch partner title.
+There have also been cases where the streamer exceeds these rules and has been denied the partnership.

 5. Upload Content to YouTube

 Uploading game compilations, portions of streams, or new content to a classic YouTube channel will give you another way you can monetize your work.
 Videos on YouTube are easy to search for and have the chance to go viral.
 If it does, you will get a decent amount of views (from which you can collect ad revenue).
 Viral videos can also funnel people into your stream channel to watch your future content.

 While you may be able to stream for hours, it is best to upload shorter YouTube videos that are between 5-15 minutes long.
 Try to upload at least one per week.
 If you post less frequently, YouTube won’t recommend your videos.
 Make them unique, entertaining, and educational for the best chance that potential followers view them.